Titled The Parthenon of Books, this exhibition celebrates intellectual freedom and resistance to political repression in Germany.

 Also emphasising Minujín's motivation of taking a stance against censorship, is exhibiting her work on the Friedrichsplatz Park site.
 Friedrichsplatz Park is the same location where the Nazis burned thousands of censored texts.

-The Parthenon of Books exhibition is currently a part of the Documenta 14 art festival in Kassel Germany and will run through September 17, 2017.
+The Parthenon of Books showed at the Documenta 14 art festival in Kassel Germany during September 2017.

-Following the end of Documenta 14, all of the books will be taken down and recirculated around the world.
+Following the end of Documenta 14, all of the books were taken down and recirculated around the world.